VOLUNTEER JOB DESCRIPTION - Legal Advocate

 Family Services was founded for the original purpose of maintaining a hotline (732-5941) and an emergency shelter for battered and abused women and children.
 These crisis intervention services have remained the core of our Domestic Violence Response Program.
 With the expansion of the legal assistance services volunteers remain vital to the Domestic violence program.

-• 16 hours each month (may include nights/weekends/holidays) throughout a six month period.
+• 36 hours each month (may include nights/weekends/holidays) throughout a one year period.

 • It is helpful if volunteers can be flexible and occasionally adjust their shift hours to meet the needs of the clients or shelter.